-Foster was with the 75th Ranger Regiment in Iraq in October 2005 when he earned two Silver Stars in the span of less than one month.
+Foster was with the 75th Ranger Regiment in Iraq in October 2005 when he earned two Silver Stars in less than one month.
 While under heavy enemy attack from direct fire and grenades, Foster “led an assault on an insurgent stronghold,” according to the citation for the second medal.
-“His heroic leadership, courage under fire and aggressive spirit saved lives by eliminating the enemy threat to his fellow Rangers.”
+“His heroic leadership, courage under fire, and aggressive spirit saved lives by eliminating the enemy threat to his fellow Rangers.”
 Foster remains on active duty at Fort Benning, Ga.

 Air Force Staff Sgt.
 Sean Harvell